 If you create four objects, the class constructor is called four times.
 Every class has a constructor, but its not required to explicitly define it.

 Related course: Complete Python Programming Course & Exercises

 Each time an object is created a method is called.
 That methods is named the constructor.

 The constructor is created with the function init.
 As parameter we write the self keyword, which refers to itself (the object).
 The process visually is:

 Inside the constructor we initialize two variables: legs and arms.
+Sometimes variables are named properties in the context of object oriented programming.
 We create one object (bob) and just by creating it, its variables are initialized.

 The constructor of a class is unique: initiating objects from different classes will call different constructors.